-The rights and liberties our ancestors fought and died for (civil rights, due process and equal protection) are now, for the most part, thought less about than who is going to be sent home on the next “Survivor” television show.
+The rights and liberties our ancestors fought and died for (civil rights, due process and equal protection) are now, for the most part, thought less about by most Americans than the big question concerning who is going to be sent home on the next “Survivor” television show?
 More people know the names of the “OC Housewives” or “Bachelor” contestants than the names of our U.S. Supreme Court justices.
 This isn’t OK and I need to get this off my chest.

 My name is Mitch Jackson and I’ve been a trial lawyer for 3 decades.
 Being a trial lawyer is something I’m very proud of.

 Trial lawyers protect those who do not have the ability or resources to protect themselves.
 They keep the peace and make sure everyone plays by the rules.
-They are an indispensable part of a society that works every day to try and be equal, fair and just.
+They are an indispensable part of a society and a group of professionals who work every day to try and make sure everyone and every corporation is equal, fair and just.

 What we do matters.
 I truly believe that a good trial lawyer is the custodian of the community’s legal and ethical sense.
 We are not the enemy of business or progress.
 In fact, we’re just the opposite.
 We protect the rights and freedom of people and business and make sure quality products and safety always come first.
 We are the ally of business and the American dream.